telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

 depending on the type of work.

-Once the final code is available in the local forked repository branch, a Pull Request should be sent to the `develop` branch in the fiware-sth-comet remote repository when a review process will start before its final landing.
+Once the final code is available in the local forked repository branch, a Pull Request should be sent to the `master` branch in the fiware-sth-comet remote repository when a review process will start before its final landing.
 Remember to check both the linters and the tests before creating the Pull Request.

 ## Changelog

 The project contains a version changelog file, called `CHANGES_NEXT_RELEASE`, that can be found in the root of the project.
-Whenever a new feature or bug fix is going to be merged into `develop`, a new entry should be added to this changelog file.
+Whenever a new feature or bug fix is going to be merged into `master`, a new entry should be added to this changelog file.
 The new entry should contain the reference number of the issue it is solving (if any).

 When a new version is released, the changelog is cleared and remains fixed in the last commit of that version.
 The content of the changelog is also moved to the release description in the Github release.